Halcyon (Ellie Goulding album): Commercial performance

 Halcyon debuted at number two on the UK Albums Chart and at number one on the UK Album Downloads Chart, selling 33,425 copies in its first week–10.3% less than the opening figure for Lights.
 The following week, it fell to number seven on sales of 11,082 copies.
 Following the Halcyon Days re-release in August 2013, the album jumped from number 26 to number three on sales of 15,883 units, achieving its then-highest chart placing since its debut.
 On 5 January 2014, in its 65th week on the chart, Halcyon climbed from number six to number one on the UK Albums Chart with 37,507 copies sold, becoming Goulding's second number-one album in the UK.
 It spent a second consecutive week at number one, selling 26,456 copies.
 The following week, the album sold 24,831 copies and fell to number two, before returning to the top spot for a third non-consecutive with sales of 20,928 copies.
-By July 2017, the album had sold 1.18 million copies in the UK.
+By September 2026, the album had sold 1,469,289 units in the UK.

-The album debuted at number eight on the Irish Albums Chart.
+Halcyon debuted at number eight on the Irish Albums Chart.
 The Halcyon Days reissue propelled the album to number seven on the Irish chart for the week ending 29 August 2013, before rising yet again to number four on 19 December.
 The album eventually topped the Irish Albums Chart for the week ending 2 January 2014, more than a year after its original release and over four months after the re-release.
-The album debuted at number nine on the Billboard 200 in the United States, with 34,000 copies sold in its opening week.
+The album debuted at number nine on the US Billboard 200, with 34,000 copies sold in its opening week.
 As of September 2015, the album had sold 522,000 copies in the United States.
 In Oceania, it debuted and peaked at number 16 in Australia and at number three in New Zealand.
 Elsewhere, Halcyon reached the top 10 in Canada, Germany, Greece and Switzerland, and the top 15 in Belgium and Norway.